From low-rank retractions to dynamical low-rank approximation and back: Numerical experiments

 for some $n\times n$ skew-symmetric matrices $\Omega_U,\Omega_V$ and a diagonal matrix $D = \mathrm{diag}(\sigma_1,\dots,\sigma_n)$, for a positive and geometrically decaying sequence $\sigma_i$.
 A rank-$r$ approximation of this curve is reconstructed by numerically integrating with the given scheme the DLRA equation~\eqref{eq:odeDLRA} where the scalar field $F$ is replaced by the exact derivative of the ambient curve~\eqref{eq:ambientCurve}:

-The approximation error at final time is constituted mainly of the integration error which can be reduced by decreasing the step size, and the modeling error affected only by the choice of $r$.
+The approximation error at final time is constituted mainly of the integration error which can be reduced by decreasing the step size, and the modeling error is affected only by the choice of $r$.
 A scheme is said to be robust to small singular values, if the integration error is independent of the choice of $r$.
 In practice, one must observe that the trend of the error as a function of the step size is unaffected by the choice of $r$ for step sizes where the modeling error is negligible compared to the integration error.

 Figure~\ref{fig:stabilityToSmallSingularValues} shows the results for the experiment described in the previous paragraph with a curve of the form~\eqref{eq:ambientCurve} with randomly generated $\Omega_U$ and $\Omega_V$, initial singular values $\sigma_i = 2^{-i}$ and $n=100$.
-The panels from left to right corresponds respectively to the AFE, the RH and the ARH schemes.
-Note that for the AFE and the ARH schemes, we use the exact expression for the second derivative of~\eqref{eq:ambientCurve} given by
+The panels from left to right corresponds respectively to the AFE, the PRH and the APRH schemes.
+Note that for the AFE and the APRH schemes, we use the exact expression for the second derivative of~\eqref{eq:ambientCurve} given by

 The results for AFE show the ideal outcome: the error curves for increasing values of $r$ are superimposed until the modeling error plateau determined by the value of $r$ is reached.
 These results empirically suggest that the AFE integration scheme is robust to small singular values.
-On the other hand, the RH and ARH scheme which rely on retraction-based Hermite interpolation suffer from small singular values.
+On the other hand, the PRH and APRH schemes which rely on retraction-based Hermite interpolation suffer from small singular values.
 Panels (b) and (c) of Figure~\ref{fig:stabilityToSmallSingularValues} exhibit the same oscillatory convergence trend that could be observed for both schemes in the experiments on the differential Lyapunov equation in Section~\ref{ss:lyapunovExperiments}.

-A partial explanation for the oscillatory behavior observed in panels (b) and (c) of Figure~\ref{fig:stabilityToSmallSingularValues} for the RH and the ARH schemes comes from studying the robustness of the retraction-based Hermite interpolant~\eqref{eq:HermiteInterpolant} to the presence of small singular values at the interpolation points.
+A partial explanation for the oscillatory behavior observed in panels (b) and (c) of Figure~\ref{fig:stabilityToSmallSingularValues} for the PRH and the APRH schemes comes from studying robustness of the retraction-based Hermite interpolant~\eqref{eq:HermiteInterpolant} to the presence of small singular values at the interpolation points.
 Consider the following experiment.
-Take $Y_0\in\mcal_r\in\Rmn$ with $m = n = 100$, $r=12$ defined by
+Take $Y_{0}\left(\sigma_{r}\right) \in \mathcal{M}_{r} \subset \mathbb{R}^{n \times n}$ with $n=100$ , $r=12$ defined by